...

 Josef Skvorecky: “The Mournful Demeanour of Lieutenant Boruvka” UK: Gollancz 1973.
 London.
 First Edition, True First Issue in English.
 Wonderful mystery stories of Czeck policemen, written with wit and style.
 Lovely copy.
 F/F $275.00

 Mickey Spillane: “I, the Jury” UK: Barker 1952.
 London.
 First Edition.
 SIGNED and INSCRIBED, “Hi Derek- Good to see you.”
 Author’s first book.
 Introduces Mike Hammer.
 Provocative pictoral jacket.
-Lovely copy. aF/aF $1750.00
+Lovely copy. nF/nF $1750.00

 Mickey Spillane: “My Gun is Quick” Dutton 1950.
 First Edition.
 Second Mike Hammer mystery.
 Tough and violent, in New York’s mean streets.
 Filmed starring Robert Bray.
 Slight chips, closed tears.
 Nice copy.
 VG+/VG+ $1750.00

 Mickey Spillane: “Vengeance is Mine” Dutton 1950.
 First Edition.
+SIGNED and INSCRIBED: “Hi Bucky- Don’t read the ending first!”.
 Third Mike Hammer mystery.
 Tough and violent, in New York’s mean streets.
 Filmed starring Robert Bray.
-Minor closed tears.
-Nice copy. aF/aF $2250.00
+Minor chips, closed tears.
+Nice copy.
+VG+/VG+ $2250.00

 Vincent Starrett: “Murder In Peking” Lantern Press 1946.
 First Edition.
-Mystery set in China.
 SIGNED.
-Slight chips, small closed tear. aF/aF $225.00
+Murder strikes an elegant dinner party in Peking area.
+Excellent mystery, author lived in China many years.
+Slight chips, small closed tear. nF/nF $475.00

 John Stephen Strange: “The Strangler Fig” Doubleday Doran 1934.
 Crime Club.
 First Edition. (pc) Lovely copy.
 F/F $225.00